 Street Tree Planting

 Trees make the city more livable, improve the environment, enhance public health, and are one of the most beneficial and cost effective ways to support and advance our infrastructure.
 Placed in sidewalks throughout our communities, street trees have a direct impact on our neighborhoods through the benefits they provide.
-The PlaNYC/MillionTreesNYC Initiatives were conceived in this effort and, as part of a pledge by Mayor Bloomberg, we plan to have all available sidewalk spaces in the five boroughs planted by 2017.
+The MillionTreesNYC Initiative was conceived with the goal of planting new street trees wherever possible on the public right-of-way.
 This is an ambitious but attainable goal with the help of our citizens.

 Request a Free Tree